Marquand and Co.

-Marquand and Company was a U.S. silverware firm that was in business from 1804 to 1838.They specialized in intricate pieces of silver, such as tea services, tongs, pitchers, and trays.
+Marquand and Company was a U.S. silverware firm that was in business from 1804 to 1838.
+They specialized in intricate pieces of silver, such as tea services, tongs, pitchers, and trays.
 The company sold out of their specialty department store in New York City, as well as across the country.
 The Marquands, through their company, were able to amass a substantial fortune, allowing them to become major philanthropists.
 Frederick, for example, was instrumental in the founding of Pequot Library, while his brother Henry Gurdon Marquand played a pivotal role in establishing the Metropolitan Museum of Art.

 Bust of Frederick Marquand by Edward Sheffield Bartholomew (1856), in the collection of Yale Art Gallery.

 History

 Marquand and Company was founded in 1804 by Connecticut silversmith Isaac Marquand.
 Over several years, the company grew and prospered significantly.
 Isaac was also well known for buying the work of other noted silversmiths, operating as a merchant and businessman.
 For instance, between 1801 and 1813, he purchased 6,333 pieces of silverwork from Teunis D. DuBois.
 In 1810, the company was headquartered in New York City, near Maiden Lane.
 Isaac traded with the silver markets in New Orleans, the West Indies, and London.
 However, foreign trade was damaged by the War of 1812, and some domestic trade slowed, with the company ordering significantly less wares from American tradesmen.
-In 1820, Isaac's son Frederick moved to Savannah, Georgia with his cousin, Josiah Penfield, to open their own silversmith trade.
+In 1820, Isaac's son Frederick moved to Savannah, Georgia, with his cousin, Josiah Penfield, to open their own silversmith trade.
 However, the two left Savannah in 1824, with Frederick taking over the flourishing Marquand and Co. from his father.
 The company was headquartered at 166 Broadway, and over time became regarded as "the principal jewelers in the country", as stated in the obituary of Tiffany and Co. secretary Edward C. Moore.
+The business moved to 181 Broadway in 1833.